nandarajiv/quantisation-model-compression/README.md

-# Assignment 4
+# Quantisation and Model Compresssion
-### Advanced Natural Language Processing | Monsoon 2024
+### Course Assignment in Advanced Natural Language Processing (CS7.501) | Monsoon 2024
-### Nanda Rajiv | 2021115002

 -----
 <br/>
-As mentioned in the assignment document, the following have been submitted:
+Find the following files:

 + Source
     - <b>from_scratch.py</b>: For training the language models from scratch.